-To accurately predict the soil-structure-interaction and incorporate the rigid behaviour of the large diameter monopile, the 175 ULS geotechnical verification of the preliminary design of the monopile is carried out, using the finite element method in PLAXIS 3D.
+In order to accurately predict the soil-structure-interaction and incorporate the rigid behaviour of large diameter monopile, the ULS geotechnical verification of the preliminary design of the monopile is carried out, using the finite element method in PLAXIS 3D.

-The monopile is modelled in PLAXIS as a hollow steel cylinder using plate elements.
-For the steel, a linear elastic material is assumed with a Young's modulus of 200 GPa and a Poisson coefficient of 0.3.
-The interface elements are used to account for the reduced shear strength at the pile's surface.
+140 The monopile in PLAXIS is modelled as a hollow steel cylinder using plate elements.
+For the steel, a linear elastic material is assumed with Young's modulus of 200 GPa and Poisson coefficient of 0.3.
+Interface elements are used to account for the reduced shear strength at the pile's surface.